• Menu

 Dull or sharp blade

-Another common mistake new carvers make is underestimating how much pressure they should be applying.
+Another common mistake new carvers make is underestimating how much pressure they should apply.
 Use more force than you think necessary (but never put yourself at risk), especially when using detailed patterns.
 Never use a dull blade on wood, either!

-Ideally, you should be able to control and handle your knife for hours without tiring.
-On the one hand, lightweight knives can slip off your carving lines easier than heavier knives; on the other hand, heavy knives can tire your arm after long periods of use.
+You should be able to control and handle your knife for hours without tiring.
+On the one hand, lightweight knives can slip off your carving lines easier than heavier knives; on the other hand, heavy blades can weaken your arm after prolonged use.

 width or thickness of the knife

-The width of a chip carving knife can be anywhere from 3/16-inch (for fine detail work) up to around 3⁄4-inch, depending on what you want to carve.
-Thicker blades are great for heavy-duty work, but they can slow you down—the thinner your blade, the quicker it will cut through wood and minimize waste.
-Thin blades also help when working with small details; imagine trying to use a knife that’s almost an inch thick!
+Thicker blades are great for heavy-duty work, but they can slow you down—the thinner your edge, the quicker it will cut through wood and minimize waste.
+Thin blades also help with small details; imagine using an almost inch-thick knife!

 Tool readiness

-Choose a knife that is ready to be used immediately after buying that is a knife that is already sharpened from the factory.
-A dull knife does more damage than a sharp one, so make sure your knife is as sharp as possible.
-That said, avoid dulling it out by cutting soft materials or at too steep of an angle—these things will cause your blade to lose its edge quickly.
+Choose a knife that is ready for use immediately after buying that is a knife that is already sharpened from the factory.
+A dull blade does more damage than a sharp one, so make sure your knife is as strong as possible.
+That said, avoid dulling it out by cutting soft materials or at too steep an angle—these things will cause your blade to lose its edge quickly.

 How to sharpen a Chip Carving knife